wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 I'm passionate about **Linux**, **BSD**, **Kubernetes**, **Cloud Native Infrastructure**, **Platform Engineering**, **Coding** and **Automation**.
-**I'm a problem solver with 25 years of experience** operating across the entire infrastructure stack, **focused on complex technical challenges** that require understanding the big picture while debugging the details.
+I'm a **problem solver with 20+ years of experience** operating across the entire infrastructure stack, **focused on complex technical challenges** that require understanding the big picture while debugging the details.
-I prefer technical implementation over business presentations. **I'm looking for DevOps Engineer, Platform Engineer, Site Reliability Engineer, or Cloud Engineer roles where I can code daily and solve complex problems.**
+I prefer technical implementation over business presentations. **I'm looking for DevOps Engineer, Platform Engineer, Site Reliability Engineer, Cloud Engineer or Open Source Developer roles where I can code daily and solve complex problems.**

-**I operate across infrastructure, systems, and code.** At NTT, I managed **over 1000 Linux and hundreds of Windows systems, plus complete datacenter infrastructure across two locations** - network, firewall, load balancers, storage, virtualization, operating systems.
-I troubleshoot from network packets to application code, reverse-engineer systems, and build automation.
-**Whatever it takes to solve the problem.**
+**I operate across infrastructure, systems, and code.** At NTT, I managed **over 1000 Linux and hundreds of Windows systems, plus complete datacenter infrastructure across two locations**, including network, firewall, load balancers, storage, virtualization, and operating systems.
+I troubleshoot from network packets to application code, reverse-engineer systems, and build automation. **Whatever it takes to solve the problem.**

-**I write code to solve operational problems.** Built Python automation that reduced backup reporting from hours to minutes.
-Created tools that enabled junior engineers to handle storage decommissioning that previously required senior engineers.
-For SUSE's AWS security competency, wrote a Fluent Bit output plugin in Go to push logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
-Built an OpenShift operator for AWS Neuron with Red Hat engineers.
-**Maintained pagure** `<https://pagure.io/pagure>`_ **(a git forge and code collaboration platform) for almost 3 years**, fixing critical CVEs and shipping releases in a complex Python/Flask codebase. **I read and understand code in multiple languages to troubleshoot and fix problems.**
+**I write code to solve operational problems.** For example, I've built Python-based automation that reduced manual backup reporting from hours to minutes, freeing engineers to focus on proactive work.
+I created tools that enabled junior engineers to handle storage decommissioning that previously required senior engineers.
+For SUSE's AWS security competency, I wrote a Fluent Bit output plugin in Go to push logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
+I was **Contributor and then Maintainer** of `pagure <https://pagure.io/pagure>`_ (a git forge and code collaboration platform) for almost 3 years, fixing critical CVEs and shipping releases in a complex Python/Flask codebase.
+Built an OpenShift operator for AWS Neuron together with Red Hat engineers. **I read and understand code in multiple languages to troubleshoot and fix issues.**

 .. raw:: pdf